54ntu/AWS_tuts_important_notes/Readme.md

 <p>when we declare the bucket as a private one..then when we add any images or file then it can not be accessed publicly.....we can access through the help of presigned url.....</p>

+# AWS tutorial

+# AWS  --- "IAM"

+There is two user for the AWS account console.
+ROOT user is used by the admin of the account to login into the account.

+IAM user account is used by the other sub users created by the root user with different roles and permissions.

+NOTE: To perform critical works like deployment we must use IAM user account.
+ROOT account must be used for handling the account.

+We can add permissions to the particular directly but there is limitation for that.
+Only 10 permissions can be add directly.
+Therefore it is recommended to use groups options so that we can give multiple permissions and later on we can add user on that group.